jaotors/wordle-ripped/README.md

 ## W0rdLeR1pP3d

 ### This is just a ripped of the famous game.
+- doing a clone of the famous game for fun.
 ### Tech Stack
 - Vanilla JS
 - Vanilla CSS